abpframework/abp/docs/en/tutorials/todo/index.md

 ## See Also

-* Check the [Book Store tutorial](../book-store/part-01.md) to see a real-world web application development in a layered architecture.
+* Check the [Book Store application tutorial](../book-store/part-01.md) to see a real-world web application development in a layered architecture.